silshack/summer2018/_posts/TCarmon/2018-06-18-TCarmon-updated-final-milestones.md

 ### Updated milestones:
 Revised final project milestones
--	[x ] Allow user to select the file they want to work with
+-	[x] Allow user to select the file they want to work with
 -	[ ] Allow user to input what fields in the csv file they want to visualize
--	[x ] Display the user output
+-	[x] Display the user output
--	[x ] Present help text if user selects “Help” from the main menu
+-	[x] Present help text if user selects “Help” from the main menu
 - [ ] Allow user to switch between files (stretch goal)